Dominic Stockford (Chairman)

 In 1973 William enrolled for a three year theological course at the Kensit Memorial Bible College in London.
 Following his graduation he was involved in an itinerant ministry until 1980 when he was called as an assistant Pastor to Zion Chapel in New Cross, London.
 In 1988 he became Pastor where he remained until his retirement in 2006.

-William is married to Shelia and they have three children.
-William and his wife now worship at Downe Baptist Church, Kent.
+William has three children.
+William now worships at Downe Baptist Church, Kent.